 Let’s learn about community helpers!
 Students will explore Liberty Hall’s Firehouse Museum to learn why firefighters are important community helpers that work to ensure the safety of everyone in the community.
-Students will discover what firefighters do, what gear firefighters use, and about the different components of firetrucks past and present.
-Students will also learn about fire safety and make their own fire hats and badges to wear as they play on a real-life firetruck from the 1950s!
-This program includes the opportunity for snack and storytime.
+Students will discover what firefighters do, what gear firefighters use, and the different components of firetrucks past and present.
+Students will also learn about fire safety and make their own fire hats and badges to wear as they play on a real-life fire truck from the 1950s!
+This program includes the opportunity for a snack and a story.

 Program Availability: Monday – Friday, 10:00 a.m. to 2:00 p.m.

 Group Limit: Up to 50 students (for larger groups, please inquire)